Our Context

 Shortages of books and learning materials

-We work in partnership with over 30 schools across four communities in the Builsa North District, supported by the District Ghana Education Service and the Department of Social Welfare.
+We work with basic schools across communities in the Builsa North District, in collaboration with the District Ghana Education Service and the Department of Social Welfare.
+Through teacher training, school-based workshops, and provision of essential learning resources, we support children to learn well at school, complete basic education, and earn their Basic Education Certificate.

 Why Basic Education?